BICS Call for Themed Issues

 The Bulletin of the Institute of Classical Studies (BICS) is the flagship publication of the Institute of Classical Studies and has been a forum for classical studies since 1954.
 It welcomes and champions the research of a diverse and world-wide range of scholars.

 The journal publishes research that drives forward intellectual debate by disseminating scholarship at the cutting edge of classical research.
 It follows a rigorous and robust peer-review process involving reviewers with a diverse range of expertise.
-It also:

 BICS Themed Issues: New Proposals